flashbots/mev-boost/README.md

 ## What is MEV-Boost?

-`mev-boost` is open source middleware, or a small piece of software, run by validators in order to access a competitive block-building market.
+`mev-boost` is open source middleware run by validators to access a competitive block-building market.
 MEV-Boost was built by Flashbots as an implementation of [proposer-builder separation (PBS)](https://ethresear.ch/t/proposer-block-builder-separation-friendly-fee-market-designs/9725) for proof-of-stake (PoS) Ethereum.

 With MEV-Boost, validators can access blocks from a marketplace of builders.
 Builders produce blocks containing transaction orderflow and a fee for the block proposing validator.
 Separating the role of proposers from block builders promotes greater competition, decentralization, and censorship-resistance for Ethereum.